ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 Graphs are built off populated tables.
 Pushdown will move tables to appropriate position.

+#### Charts

+Excel charts can be created based on data source (either table or range).
+Charts in Word are just embedded Excels.

+#### Collapse

+Regions of text can be removed with :collapse metadata (which just calls built-in plugin).
+Default implementation will collapse region of document if null, empty or true value is provided.

+In this example, :clone is required, since two elements are being sent for processing and Templater doesn't cope with it otherwise.
+While :collapse will remove tags, processor will still continue trying to replace the missing tags, so empty values will end up on the next context.

 #### Links

 Anchors are also analyzed for tags.
 This allows custom parts of the link to be populated with Templater.